adrian-moisa/visual-school/README.md

 **10 - Architecture patterns**

 After a while some patterns emerge.
 The same solutions keep reoccuring.
-These have been labeled and can be highly reusable for lots of situations.
+These have been studied and labeled by experienced developers.
+Patterns can be highly reusable for lots of situations, saving time and effort.

 **11 - Web graphics (2D, 3D)**

 Today, user inderfaces have to work hard to stand out as inovative and interesting.
-Taking advantage of interactive graohics is a must.
+Taking advantage of interactive graphics is a must.

 **12 - User experience**

-Let's not forget for who we are buoilding this for.
-In the end the user is zour judge.
-No matter what you think he will have the power of life or death over your app.
+Let's not forget for who we are building this for.
+In the end the user is your judge.
+No matter what you believe, he will have the power of life or death over your app.

 **13 - Server apps**

-Current generation of frontend apps are almost standalone apps. but they still need databases and access points and help when computation becomes intensive.
+Current generation of frontend apps are almost standalone apps.
+But they still need databases and access points and help when computation becomes intensive.

 **14 - Development process**

-Let's do a quck review on how al of this fits together with the clients needs and real life chalanges such as paying salaries.
+Let's do a quck review on how all of this fits together with the clients needs and real life chalanges such as paying salaries.

 **15 - Working as a developer**